-Countless benefits associated with Scaler 2 can be mentioned, including discovering music keys, alternative scales, browsing chord sets from over 200 artists, identify and browse chord variations, use strum or arpeggio, and discover possible chord substitutions.
+Countless benefits associated with Scaler 2 can be mentioned, including discovering music keys, alternative scales, browsing chord sets from over 200 artists, identifying and browsing chord variations, using strum or arpeggio, and discovering possible chord substitutions.
 With Scaler 2, you can control your synth and enhance your entire composition.

 Go to website: RhymeBrain